codis-io/codis_generator/README.md

-# CodeGenerator
+# CodisGenerator

-* Fork from DartWriter that was stopped developing
+* Fork from DartWriter that is deprecated

-`CodeGenerator` provides API to generate Dart source code.
+`CodisGenerator` provides API to generate Dart source code.
 It can make your job easier while developing flutter/dart tools.
 You can also generate Flutter UI code.

 ### Hello World Example